steipete/steipete.com/_posts/2020-09-21-disabling-keyboard-avoidance-uihostingcontroller-swiftui.md

 }
 ```

 Dynamic subclassing is quite simple - InterposeKit just adds a lot of error checking and convenience API to help you make fewer mistakes.
+It will throw an error if the selection no longer exists or has a different type than the one you expect.

-We can achieve the same using built-in methods too:
+We can achieve the same using built-in methods:

 <script src="https://gist.github.com/steipete/da72299613dcc91e8d729e48b4bb582c.js"></script>